umbralcalc/dexetera/README.md

 # dexetera

-A home for simulation archetypes and AI agent training environments.
+A home for interactive simulation environments.

 ## Build the example sim